 “There are many key moments when postsecondary preparation and persistence intersect with career preparation.
 Career exploration in middle or high school, an effective choice of college major and postsecondary institution, working during college, and the acquisition of non-cognitive skills can all improve rates of college access and completion as well as employment for our students.” – Kim Cook, NCAN Executive Director

-Thanks to a generous one-year grant from USA Funds, NCAN looks forward to providing professional development and member services for helping underrepresented students graduate from high school prepared to succeed in both college and a career.
+Thanks to a generous one-year grant from Strada Education Network, NCAN provided professional development and member services for helping underrepresented students graduate from high school prepared to succeed in both college and a career.

 College access and success cannot be separated from career preparation.
 NCAN views this work as the "next frontier" for our field, much as we have made the pivot from college access to college success in the last several years.
 To help members begin to think about incorporating career readiness services into their programming, we will share tools and resources that make the college success/career intersections more explicit, highlight successful programs that are already making the college success/career connection, and build capacity to make this pivot smoother.